 Black British Columbian Literature and Orature

-And in all this time, BC's black citizens created poems and stories and lyrics.
+And in all this time, BC's Black citizens created poems and stories and lyrics.
 Some were written, others spoken.
 Bluesprint is a groundbreaking, first-time collection of this creative output, and includes the work of such individuals as: Rebecca Gibbs, Nora Hendrix (grandmother to Jimi), Austin Phillips, Rosemary Brown, Yvonne Brown, Hope Anderson, Lorena Gale, Mercedes Baines, David Nandi Odhiambo, and many others dealing with issues surrounding race, community, gender, and genre.
-From the literal writings of James Douglas, a figure whose "blackness" can only be construed from rumour and speculation, through to the contemporary hip hop lyrics of Rascalz, and including the work of poets, journalists, letter writers, biographers, fiction writers, and speech givers, Bluesprint is a comprehensive anthology of literature and orature by black British Columbians.
-Some of these "BC" writers no longer live here; some are included on the strength of a few years stopping over; some are here to stay.
+From the literal writings of James Douglas, a figure whose "Blackness" can only be construed from rumour and speculation, through to the contemporary hip hop lyrics of Rascalz, and including the work of poets, journalists, letter writers, biographers, fiction writers, and speech givers, Bluesprint is a comprehensive anthology of literature and orature by black British Columbians.